JSW Steel Ltd (NSE: JSWSTEEL) Q3 2026 Earnings Call dated Jan. 23, 2026

 Satyadeep Jain

-Hi.
-Thank you.
-Just.
-I know too many questions on cbam.
+Hi, thank you.
+I know too many questions on CBAM.
 Just one more question on this.
-Has there has been a two year transition period.
-So just wanted to confirm because one other company mentioned this that none of the Indian companies have got their emissions verified as of now.
-Just clarifying.
-There has been no verifier identified.
-Have you not.
-Have you or have you not got emissions verified so far?
-And is there still ambiguity whether the verified emissions will be for a company group level or will they allow plant specific emissions?
-Just, just a clarity on this?
+There has been a 2-year transition period.
+I just wanted to confirm because one other company mentioned this that none of the Indian companies have got their emissions verified as of now.
+Just clarifying, there has been no verifier identified.
+Have you or have you not got emissions verified so far and is there still ambiguity whether the verified emissions will be for a company group level or will they allow plant specific emissions?
+Just a clarity on this.

 Jayant Acharya

-No, we.
 We are in the process of getting the verifications done.
 The CBAM will be asset wise.
-So basically it will be location plant wise, not for the company as one.
+So, basically, it will be location plant wise, not for the company as one.

 Satyadeep Jain